will0w7/MoneyLooter/README.md

 ![Summary Mode](https://github.com/will0w7/MoneyLooter/blob/main/images/MoneyLooterSummaryMode.gif?raw=true)

 Now you can see your loot summary in a clear and organized manner.
-You can toggle between the loot summary and the loot list by right clicking the toggle button.
+You can toggle between the loot summary and the loot list by right clicking the toggle button (right click again to come back).

 Thanks to [loksinss](https://github.com/loksinss) ([Issue #12](https://github.com/will0w7/MoneyLooter/issues/12)) for the idea :)